 Make an exhaustive list, narrow it down, and then begin drafting emails.
 I’d recommend waiting until at least a few days after the holidays have ended to actually send your carefully crafted emails or LinkedIn messages, keeping in mind that most people who took time off will be inundated with emails on their first day back in the office.
 And you definitely don’t want yours to get lost in an overflowing inbox.

 Not sure what to say?
-We’ve got a template for you right here.
+We’ve got help-me-find-a-job email templates for you right here.

 4. Work on Your Social Media Presence